hpi-swa-teaching/TogglClient/packages/TogglClient-Core.package/TogglJsonParser.class/README.md

-Converts json strings to TogglTimeEntries and back
+Converts json strings to TogglTimeEntries and the other way around